 I. THE BENEFITS OF DIVERSITY

-Madison is the most diverse school district in Dane County and probably in Wisconsin, an assertion I explain in the third part of this post.
+Madison is the most diverse school district in Dane County and probably in Wisconsin, an assertion I explain in the fourth part of this post.
 We have always believed that a diverse learning environment provides benefits for our students.
 I have described our graduates as generally more culturally competent and socially adept, more sophisticated in their understanding of racial dynamics, more open to new experiences, and more capacious in their understandings of controversial issues as a result of Madison’s diverse classrooms and the interactions they engender.